 Our proposal review team opened the proposals we received in a public forum and scored them on both a qualitative and quantitative basis.
 We narrowed the field to qualifying finalists and conducted interviews with senior leadership of each finalist.
 Ultimately, we awarded the contract to Office Depot, Inc. as the lowest responsive and responsible bidder.

-To begin using the Sourcing Alliance Office Supplies Program, request a no-cost, up-front pricing comparison.
+To start using the Sourcing Alliance Office Supplies Program, you may request a no-cost, up-front pricing comparison.
 This comparison is a detailed, apples-to-apples analysis to determine the financial and operational savings Sourcing Alliance’s program will provide to you.

-To learn more about this program or request a pricing comparison at no cost to you, call or email Sourcing Alliance today at 844.289.6728 or info@SourcingAlliance.org.
+Learn more about this program or request a pricing comparison by calling us at 844.289.6728 or email us at info@SourcingAlliance.org.